RedeemedSpoon/Sort-Visualizer/README.md

 ## License

-This software is distributed under the GNU General Public License v3.0 (GPLv3).
+The code of the web app is distributed under the GNU General Public License v3.0 (GPLv3).
 You can find the full license text [here](LICENSE) to read more.

 ## Contributions